Bloody chaos after Frank James’ Brooklyn subway shooting revealed in new video

 The camera pans across the subway car as it pulls into the 36th St. station, showing wounded passengers, a pool of blood on the floor, and blood smeared on the subway car seats.

-At about a minute into the footage, the man taking the video helps one of the injured staphangers out of the train and onto the platform.
+At about a minute into the footage, the man taking the video helps one of the injured straphangers out of the train and onto the platform.

 “Does anyone know what that was?” a man’s voice asks, before the camera pans to two people writhing in agony on the platform.
 When an MTA employee asks what happens, he answers, “There was an explosion, bomb.
 Black smoke, popping sounds, at the end of the train, next to a construction worker with orange clothes on.”